JacobBennett/PHPGhostPost/readme.md

 use jacobbennett\phpghostpost\PostCreator;
 ```

 That’s all.
-You should now be able to use the GhostXML Library.
+You should now be able to use the PHPGhostPost Library.

 ## Usage

 ```php
 use jacobbennett\phpghostpost\PostCreator;